AttorneyOnline/docs/docs/development/network/Packet Reference.md

 | `id` | `number` |       |

 When the Server receives this, it should delete the evidence with the associated `id`.

+# DONE

+Receivers: `Client`

+(no fields)

+When the Client receives this, the joining process is complete and it should render character select.

 # EE